 School groups are exempt from QR code registration requirements if they provide the name and phone number of two designated contacts.
 These contacts must be able to provide the names and contact details of all group members if contacted by NSW Health.

 Schools are responsible for ensuring that any staff and students who are unwell, awaiting a COVID test result, or under instruction to self-isolate do not attend.

-Masks are strongly recommended for teachers and for students aged 12 years and over.
+Masks are strongly recommended for teachers and for students over 12.

 Find out about our other COVID safety measures here.

 110 minutes (no interval).
 15-minute Q&A follows 1pm shows.

 One teacher free per 10 students, additional teachers at student price.